A guide all about P46; advice about what you need to know relating to tax regulations for UK Gov

 After this form was filled by the employer, they were supposed to send it to the following address-HM Revenue and Customs

-In addition to this, the employer was also required to fill the employee starter information on HMRC’s website.
+In addition to this, the employer was also required to fill in the employee starter information on HMRC’s website.

 Where to get p46?